Aaron Robison, FIRST Soloist

 Aaron Robison was born in Coventry, England, but brought up in Barcelona.
 He trained with La Compania Juvenil de Ballet de Catlunya, at the Conservatorio de Barcelona and at the Royal Ballet School.
 In 2004, Mr. Robison received a number of prestigious awards including: Young British Dancer of the Year; gold medal in the Seoul International Ballet Competition; and the Encouragement award at the Prix de Lausanne.
 In October 2012, Mr. Robison was selected by Dance Europe magazine as one of the top 100 dancers of the 2011-12 season.

 He joined Birmingham Royal Ballet in 2004 and was promoted to first artist in 2008.
 In 2010, he joined the Corella Ballet as a soloist and was promoted to principal in 2011.
-Mr. Robison joined Houston Ballet as a soloist in 2012.
+Mr. Robison joined Houston Ballet as a soloist in 2012 and then promoted to first soloist in 2015.